w3c/wai-intro-wcag/content/new-in-22.md

 <p class="sclabel">WCAG success criteria:</p>
 <blockquote class="sc">
 <p>All functionality that uses a <a href="https://www.w3.org/TR/WCAG22/#dfn-dragging-movements">dragging movement</a> for operation can be achieved by a <a href="https://www.w3.org/TR/WCAG22/#dfn-single-pointer">single pointer</a> without dragging, unless dragging is <a href="https://www.w3.org/TR/WCAG22/#dfn-essential">essential</a> or the functionality is determined by the user agent and not modified by the author.</p>
-<p class="note">Note: This requirement applies to web content that interprets pointer actions (i.e. this does not apply to actions that are required to operate the user agent or assistive technology).</p>
+<p class="note"><em>Note:</em> This requirement applies to web content that interprets pointer actions (i.e. this does not apply to actions that are required to operate the user agent or assistive technology).</p>
 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG22/Understanding/dragging-movements">Understanding Dragging Movements</a></p>